-How Did Barbara and Robert "Bob" Mays Die?
-Kim Mays' Parents Are Not Alive Anymore
+Barbara and Robert Mays: How Did Kim Mays' Parents Die?

 How Did Barbara and Robert Mays Die?

 Barbara Mays had ovarian cancer.
 She and Robert were struggling to conceive for years, which is why when they gave birth to Arlena, a baby girl with a genetic heart defect, she was switched with Kim, a healthy baby.
 The hospital’s family practitioner, Dr. Ernest Palmer, and Barbara’s parents (all now dead) are speculated to have conspired to make the switch for the Mays’ happiness.
-But, it caused more pain and hurt than any of them could have imagined.
+But alas, it caused more pain and hurt than any of them could have imagined.

-Unfortunately, Barbara passed away after she lost the battle with cancer when Kim was just a little over 2-years-old.
+Unfortunately, Barbara passed away after she lost the battle with cancer when Kim was just a little over 2 years old.
 And six months later, Robert had married Cindy Tuner, a receptionist at the cancer center of the hospital.
-Kim had believed that Cindy, Robert’s second wife and her stepmother, was her biological mother until she was 6-years-old because that’s when Robert decided to tell her about Barbara.
+Kim had believed that Cindy, Robert’s second wife and her stepmother, was her biological mother until she was 6 years old because that’s when Robert decided to tell her about Barbara.
 Robert and Cindy divorced after seven years together, and then he married Darlena Mays in 1990.

-By that time, Kim already knew about the Twigg’s.
-She said that her father was controlling and because he couldn’t provide her with a stable home, she ran away, on more than one occasion.
-She lived with her biological parents for a couple of years, but even then she didn’t feel like she belonged, so she ran from there as well.
+By that time, Kim already knew about the Twiggs.
+She said that her father was controlling and because he couldn’t provide her with a stable home, she ran away on more than one occasion.
+She lived with her biological parents for a couple of years, but she still didn’t feel like she belonged, so she ran from there as well.
 Thus, she became estranged from both, the Twigg’s and the Mays’.
-So estranged that when Robert passed away in February of 2012, she didn’t find out until May.
+So estranged that when Robert passed away in February 2012, she didn’t find out until May.

 According to Robert’s obituary, the Army veteran died peacefully in his home in Foley, Alabama, on February 25, 2012, at the age of 66.
 There were no causes of death given, but it did state that in lieu of flowers, well-wishers could donate to the American Heart Association and/or the American Diabetes Association.
 Kim may not have Robert or Barbara anymore, but she says that her stepmother, Darlena, has been really good to her over the past few years.
-(Featured Image Credit: Peter Cosgrove / AP)

 Read More: Where Is Kim Mays Now?